Functions

 This feature—being able to reference a specific instance of a local binding in an enclosing scope—is called closure.
 A function that references bindings from local scopes around it is called a closure.
 This behavior not only frees you from having to worry about the lifetimes of bindings but also makes it possible to use function values in some creative ways.

-With a slight change, we can turn the previous example into a way to create functions that multiply by an arbitrary amount:
+With a slight change, we can turn the previous example into a way to create functions that multiply by an arbitrary amount.

 function multiplier(factor) {